 Prepare For Everybody To Want To Bench Tony Romo

 When I say roster, I mean the Dallas Cowboy Cheerleaders.
-It is important to know each lovely lady who is on this year's squad so that you know who to google when the TV shows one of these hotties.
-The Dallas Cowboy Cheerleaders never lose, you don't have to worry about an in season trade, and they are just a lot better to look at than the players.
+I kid..kinda.
+I mean the Dallas Cowboys Cheerleaders never lose, you don't have to worry about an in season trade, and they are just a lot better to look at than the players.
 Plus, judging by the last few seasons, they just might be the only bright spot for the Cowboys.
-Hope not, but know those cheerleaders, man!
-Check out the link below to find out this year's squad.
-Something that might take you a few glorious minutes of your time.
+Whether it's the cheerleaders or the players, get to know this year's team by clicking the links below.

 Butter Up Your Significant Other

-Some spouses, or significant others, like football - some don't.
-Some don't care if you watch it 24/7 while others get downright pissed that you came to bed at 2 a.m. because you couldn't get the adrenaline out of you after the game.
-Fortunately for me, my wife, who doesn't like football, doesn't mind the screaming, yelling and cursing at the TV or the beer and brauts smell and the stain of cheese sauce all over the place.
-That's because I make sure to butter up the wife before football season starts.
-My wife is set with her own 37 "flat screen TV, complete with Tivo, and on demand.
-I make sure she has everything she needs: bottle of wine, assorted healthy snacks, iPad, and everything else she needs so that she won't have to worry about bothering me during the game.
-Sometimes, I'll take her out for a nice late breakfast or get her a box of chocolates to munch on or draw her a nice hot bubble bath complete with candles and lock her in the bathroom for a relaxing experience.
+Some spouses, or significant others, don't care if you watch football 24/7 while others get pretty ticked off about the late night game that caused you to go to bed really late smelling of beer and chili sauce with nacho stains all over the place.
+That's why you need to make sure to 'butter up' your significant other.
+In my house, my wife is set with her own 37" flat screen TV, complete with Tivo, and on demand.
+I make sure she has everything she needs so that she won't have to worry about bothering me during the game.
+Sometimes, I might take it a step further and take her out for a nice late breakfast or draw her a nice hot bubble bath with candles so that she can just lock herself in the bathroom for a relaxing experience.
 Whatever you got to do, if your significant other does not like watching football, make sure you butter them up a bit to maximize your Dallas Cowboy football watching experience.

 Behind every Dallas Cowboy football game, is a nice cold beer - or at least that's the way I roll.
 Here are some things to keep in mind: